 In September 2010, the Company issued 25,000 shares of common stock to a consultant.
 The shares were due as part of their agreement with the Company.
 The consultant is an accredited investor.
-The shares were issued in reliance on an exemption from registration under Regulation D of the Securities Act of 1933, as amended.
+The shares were issued in reliance on an exemption from registration under section 4(2) of the Securities Act of 1933, as amended.
+The consultant is a public relations company for technology companies and has been operating in the same business for a number of years and would be considered a sophisticated investor.
+The consultant has direct access to NetSol's financial and business materials and is able to assess and weather any economic risk that may relate to the Company's securities.